lacassef/recodexapicodeexamples/sklpha/endpoints/ARTICLES.md

 ### Parameters

 - **category** `query`: The "category" parameter allows users to specify the category of articles they want to retrieve.
-It can be set to a variety of values representing different categories such as "editors-picks", "latest-articles", "dividends", "dividends::dividend-ideas", "dividends::dividend-quick-picks", "dividends::dividend-strategy", "dividends::reits", and many others.
+It can be set to a variety of values representing different categories such as _"editors-picks", "latest-articles", "dividends", "dividends::dividend-ideas", "dividends::dividend-quick-picks", "dividends::dividend-strategy", "dividends::reits", "education::401k", "education::cryptocurrency", "education::dividends", "education::etf", "education::investing", "education::portfolio-management", "etfs-and-funds", "etfs-and-funds::closed-end-funds", "etfs-and-funds::etf-analysis", "etfs-and-funds::mutual-funds", "investing-strategy", "investing-strategy::fixed-income", "investing-strategy::portfolio-strategy", "investing-strategy::retirement", "market-outlook", "market-outlook::commodities", "market-outlook::cryptocurrency", "market-outlook::economy", "market-outlook::forex", "market-outlook::gold-and-precious-metals", "market-outlook::todays-market", "sectors::communication-services", "sectors::consumer-staples", "sectors::energy", "sectors::real-estate", "stock-ideas", "stock-ideas::basic-materials", "stock-ideas::consumer-goods", "stock-ideas::financial", "stock-ideas::healthcare", "stock-ideas::industrial-goods", "stock-ideas::ipos", "stock-ideas::long-ideas", "stock-ideas::quick-picks", "stock-ideas::technology", "stock-ideas::utilities"_

 - **page_size** `query`: The "page_size" parameter allows users to specify the number of articles to retrieve per page.
-The value should be set to an integer (e.g., "5").
+The value should be set to an integer.

 - **include** `query`: The "include" parameter allows users to specify what additional information they want to include in the response.
 Users can set the value to a comma-separated list of options such as "author,primaryTickers,secondaryTickers".

-- **isMounting** `query`: The "isMounting" parameter is not clearly described in the documentation.
-Its type is set to "string".
+- **isMounting** `query`: The "isMounting" is exclusive to react.

 - **until** `query`: The "until" parameter allows users to specify a timestamp in string format.
 The API will retrieve articles published until the specified timestamp.